top of page

 Page speed kills your rankings if you ignore it.
 Slow-loading pages hurt both your rankings and user experience.
 Nobody waits for your page to load.
 They bounce to a competitor.
 Optimize images, minimize code, leverage browser caching, and consider using a content delivery network (CDN) to improve loading speed.
 A fast site is a good site.

 Mobile optimization is non-negotiable in 2024.
-Over 60 percent of searches are now conducted on mobile devices.
+Over 60% of searches are now conducted on mobile devices.
 Google prioritizes mobile-friendly websites in rankings.
 This isn't a nice-to-have.
 Ensure your site is responsive, buttons are easily tappable, and content displays properly on all screen sizes.
 If your mobile experience is worse than your desktop experience, you're losing rankings.

 Marketing Metrics: Measuring What Matters ebook ad